marifyo/fggcosha/_posts/2014-07-14-election-meeting-reminder.md

 Please join us for the very important meeting this **Saturday, July 19th at 11am EST**.
 This meeting is for the election of new officials.

 <br>
 Our outgoing officials have done an incredible job, serving the alumni association and community for the past 4 years.
-Now it is time to pass the torch to another capable team to carry on the wonderful work.
+Now it is time to pass the torch to another capable team to carry on the amazing work.

-**Saturday, July 19 2014 @ 11am EST.**  <br> Let your voice be heard.
-Contact [Stella Chuke](mailto:stella.chuke@fggconitsha.com) for Dial-In details.
+**Saturday, July 19 2014 @ 11am EST**  <br> Let your voice be heard.
+Contact [Stella Chuke](mailto:stella.chuke@fggconitsha.com) for Dial-In details
 {: .notice}

 <br>